JLin-code/Cybersecurity/1 Cybersecurity Tools/Linux CMD Line Security.md

 6. Change the current user to sally.
 What does the prompt look like now?

 su - sally
-Changes the prompty to look like: sally@machine:~$
+Changes the prompty to look like: sally@lin52-virtual-machine:~$

 7. While you’re logged in as sally still, try to create a new user with the name earl.
 What happens?
 Why?
+"sally is not in the sudoers file.
+This incident will be reported" appears due the fact that sally does not have adequate permission since only root/sudo users can do that

 8. Enter exit until you are the original user, ubuntu, again.
 Delete the